THE FINNISH SCHOOL OF WATCHMAKING

 The training provides the skills needed to work in the watch industry or in other fields requiring precision craftsmanship.

-The Micromechanics program combines expertise in mechanics and electronics, prototype manufacturing, and maintenance of precision instruments.
+The micromechanics program combines expertise in mechanics and electronics, prototype manufacturing, and maintenance of precision instruments.

 It offers a strong foundation for product development and work in high-technology industries.

 Independent Watchmaker is a two-year English-language program designed for trained or aspiring watchmakers who wish to deepen their expertise in independent, high-quality watchmaking.
+The program combines elements of watchmaking and micromechanics.

 WHAT’S NEW?